ctalledo/sysbox/experiments/gke/gke.md

 Enter a new UNIX password: ...
 ```

-#### Installing Sysbox on a Node
+## Manually Config of a GKE node with Sysbox

+### 1st Attempt: Failed

-* I chose the "ubuntu + docker" gke image, and proceeded to install sysbox in it.
+* I initially chose the "ubuntu + docker" node image, and proceeded to install sysbox in it.

 * Problem #1: jq not installed in host; fixed with `apt-get update && apt-get install jq`

-* Problem #2: Docker is running containers/pods on the node, so sysbox installer failed:
+* Problem #2: Docker is running containers/pods on the node, so the sysbox installer failed:

 ```
 Sysbox installer found existing docker containers.
 Please remove them as indicated below.
 Refer to Sysbox installation documentation for details.